Mostafa-Y-Mansour/Advice-generator-app/README.md

 ## The challenge

-some functions does not work yet will be available soon. :) some animation will be added soon.
+some animation is now added to the search bar and more.